HIIT… No equipment needed!

 For conditioning work, dumbbell carries, sled pushes and pulls, slam balls, and the battle rope are all great tools that can be used in a HIIT format.

 While you do burn some calories during HIIT, the real benefit comes afterward.
 After your body accesses its glucose and ATP stores, it must burn a high number of calories to return it to a normal physiological state.
-This is known as excessive post-exercise oxygen consumption (EPOC).
+This is known as excess post-exercise oxygen consumption (EPOC).
 This post exercise calorie burn can last up to 24 hours after your HIIT session is over as the body works to repair muscle, balance out your hormone levels, and replenish nutrients.
 In other words, you burn more calories while at rest.

 Other benefits include: